Beyond Frosting » Recipes » Desserts » Cakes » Sweet Potato Cake

 For the frosting:

 1. Cut the butter into pieces, about 1 tablespoon size.
-Using the paddle attachment, whip butter for 3-5 minutes, scraping down the bowl occasionally until the butter is light and fluffy.
+Using the paddle attachment, whip butter for 3-5 minutes until the butter if fluffy and spreadable, scraping down the bowl occasionally until the butter is light and fluffy.

 2. Then add the cream cheese and cream together with the butter for 2-3 minutes until they are whipped and free of lumps, scape down the bowl occasionally.